badamiec3/readMeFile/README.md

 ## Known Issues
 The are a few known bugs which have occured during the development stages, and might occur for the user:
 * A small grey pixel appears on the colour inputs.
-The cause of this is unknown, and its presence does not detrimentally affect the functionality of the application.
+The cause of this is unknown, but its presence does not detrimentally affect the functionality of the application.
 * Very rarely the update button has been observed to update the database but not the user display.
 This is usually fixed immediately by reloading the page.

 ## Future Improvements